NKSBarker/BC_Risk_Matrix/README.md

 G. Matrix derivation

+Ideally, if you have the data, you should be able to replicate Nicole's analyses by proceeding from A through G, which are all saved in separate sub-folders.
+This workflow is as yet untested (Aug 20, 2018).

 **Note for Lionel on August 20, 2018: Right now I'm providing cleaned scripts for D, E, F, and G so you can replicate the BC analyses in AB.
 I'll provide RData files of pre-manipulated, pre-checked data so you can test my scripts and see how they work.
 Then you can adapt for your AB datafiles**